Introduction

 This lakeside village lies on the southern bank of a large lake, Llyn Padarn, and is at the foot of Yr Wyddfa (Snowdon), the highest mountain in England and Wales.

-The ‘‘Llanberis path’ - one of the most popular routes up Yr Wyddfa (Snowdon) - starts from the village itself, along with the popular Snowdon Mountain Railway which goes all the way to the top!
+The ‘Llanberis path’ - the most popular route up Yr Wyddfa (Snowdon) - starts from the village itself, along with the popular Snowdon Mountain Railway which also goes all the way to the top!

-Other activities in the area include a wide range of watersports on Llyn Padarn such as SUP and kayaking, whilst the National Slate Museum, Dinorwic Quarry and Dolbadarn Castle are popular attractions.
+Other activities in the village include a wide range of watersports on Llyn Padarn such as SUP and kayaking, whilst the National Slate Museum (due to reopen in 2026 after refurbishment), Dinorwic Quarry and Dolbadarn Castle are also popular attractions in Llanberis.

 A circular walk around Llyn Padarn is also highly recommended, whilst the central location of Llanberis means other hikes and trails and never too far away!

-Plas Coch Guest House offers very friendly B&B accommodation on the High Street in Llanberis
+Plas Coch Guest House offers very friendly B&B accommodation right on the High Street in Llanberis

 Abersoch on the Llŷn Peninsula was originally a fishing port but is now a popular seaside resort with a large, sheltered sandy beach.